securitybunker/databunker.org/content/doc/start/_index.md

 ## Step 3: Retrieving user record

-You can retrieve user records using indexed fields, such as **email address**, **login name**, **user token**, etc.
+You can retrieve user records using indexed fields, such as **email address**, **login name**, **user token**, or **custom index**.

-For example, fetch customer records using user token:
+To fetch customer records by user token, use this command:
 ```
 curl -s -H "X-Bunker-Token: DEMO" -X GET http://localhost:3000/v1/user/token/eeb04dd7-ecb2-c957-2875-5b98897b21a6
 ```

-You can integrate Databunker into the application's sign-in logic and search for customer records using email address or login name:
+You can integrate Databunker into your application's sign-in logic and search for customer records using an email address or login name:

 ```
 curl -s -H "X-Bunker-Token: DEMO" -X GET http://localhost:3000/v1/user/email/user@gmail.com
 curl -s -H "X-Bunker-Token: DEMO" -X GET http://localhost:3000/v1/user/login/john
 ```

+#### Full lists of API commands

 For a full list of available commands, please check the [API documentation](https://documenter.getpostman.com/view/11310294/Szmcbz32).

 ## Step 4: Accessing the Web UI

-Databunker includes a built-in web UI interface, which we host for you at <a href="https://demo.databunker.org/" target="_blank">demo.databunker.org</a>.
+Databunker includes a built-in web UI.
+We have pre-installed databunker for you for a quick access.
+It is available at: <a href="https://demo.databunker.org/" target="_blank">demo.databunker.org</a>.

 If you deploy Databunker using Docker, this interface is available by default at: <a href="http://localhost:3000/" target="_blank">localhost:3000</a>.

 #### Admin access:

-You can use the ``DEMO`` **root token** to get access to the admin panel.
+You can use the ``DEMO`` **root token** to access the admin panel.

-The **admin user** or **Data Protection Officer (DPO)** can use the web interface to:
+The **admin** or **Data Protection Officer (DPO)** can use the web interface to:
 1. Delete user records to comply with GDPR RTBF "forget me" requests
-1. Generate personal data reports and review audit events
+1. Generate personal data reports and review audit logs
 1. Manage personal data processing activities

 #### End-User Access:

 Databunker provides an optional customer portal.
-It allows end users (or **data subject** in terms of GDPR) to access and manage their personal information.
-This feature helps with GDPR compliance, particularly concerning data subject rights.
+This allows end users (referred to as **data subject** under GDPR) to access and manage their personal data, helping with GDPR compliance.

 Key Features:
-1. Secure login.
-End users can log in using their email address or phone number.
-Databunker generates a random password and sends it to the user via email or SMS to verify their identity.
+1. Secure login: End users can log in using their email or phone number.
+Databunker generates a random password and sends it via email or SMS for verification.
-1. Data view and modifications.
-Users can view, review, and request modifications to their personal data.
+1. Personal data: Users can view, review, and request changes to their personal data.
-1. View audit events and request account deletion.
+1. Audit events: Users can view audit logs and request account deletion.

 GDPR Relevance:
-1. **Right of Access (Article 15):** Users can directly access their personal data stored in Databunker.This self-service portal streamlines the process of fulfilling access requests.
+1. **Right of Access (Article 15):** Users can directly access their personal data stored in Databunker, simplifying access request fulfillment.
-1. **Right to Rectification (Article 16):** Users can submit requests for corrections, supporting the right to rectification.
+1. **Right to Rectification (Article 16):** Users can request corrections, supporting the right to rectification.
-1. **Transparency principle (Article 12):** By providing clear, direct access to personal data, Databunker enhances transparency in data processing.
+1. **Transparency principle (Article 12):** By providing clear access to personal data, Databunker enhances transparency in data processing.
 1. **Right to Data Portability (Article 20):** Users can download their data in a machine-readable format.
-1. **Consent Management:** The portal can be used to display current consent status and allow users to modify their consent preferences.
+1. **Consent Management:** The portal allows users to view and modify their consent preferences.

 **How to test:**